Smilevictoria/poxa_selenium/README.md

 Just a tiny selenium demo

 1.Choose tags (tag click)
-If you want to cancel tag-cilcked, just clicking double times.
+-If you want to cancel tag-cilcked, just clicking double times.

 2.Search for articles suitable for tags